-- (7) Additional BMP Requirements.
-In addition to other requirements in this regulation for post-construction BMPs, the permittee must develop, implement, and enforce a program that ensures that permanent controls are in place at completed projects at the following: those facilities requiring coverage under both part 72.7.2(c)(1) of this regulation and Regulation #61, section 61.3(2)(e)(iii); and from other designated commercial and industrial facilities as discussed below.
-The program must address any stormwater pollutant sources at these facilities that may require unique management strategies.
-The permittee shall: - (i) Develop a program to designate commercial facilities on a case-by-case basis or by addition of a general commercial sector, based on a determination that they have a significant potential to contribute nutrient concentrations to State waters at a rate higher than typical for other commercial or industrial land uses (e.g., stores with outdoor fertilizer storage, facilities with deicing operations). - (ii) The Permittee must require Owners to satisfy additional special Postconstruction BMP requirements designed to prevent or reduce the amount of pollutants generated and/or released from the area of Land Disturbance, which include but are not limited to: - (A) Covering or enclosing activity in buildings or roofs; - (B) Providing secondary containment area to collect leaks and spills of fuels, lubricants, and other chemicals; - (C) Segregating or diverting stormwater runoff away from or around pollutant generating activity; and - (D) Routing site drainage to recycling or otherwise preventing direct discharge of vehicle or equipment wash-water. - (8) Stream Preservation Areas.
-The following requirements provide special standards and procedures for Land Disturbances in Stream Preservation Areas, which include Cherry Creek Reservoir, all of Cherry Creek State Park, drainage and discharges to the park within 100 feet of the park boundary; lands overlying the Cherry Creek 100-year floodplain; and all lands within the 100-year floodplain of Cherry Creek tributaries, as defined by the Urban Drainage and Flood Control District. - (i) Additional BMP Requirements.
-For Tier 2 and Tier 3 New Development and Redevelopment in Stream Preservation Areas, the permittees must, in addition to meeting all the Post-construction BMP requirements in section 72.7.2(c)(6) and/or (7),require owners to implement BMPs that promote filtration, or infiltration where appropriate, to treat the WQCV for all runoff from the developed areas within the Stream Preservation Area.
-Examples of such BMPs include, but are not limited to: - (A) constructed wetland basins; - (B) sand filter basins; - (C) porous landscape detention; and - (D) porous pavement detention.

-(ii) Authorized Exclusions.
-The permittee may exclude the following activities from the requirements in section 72.7.2(c)(8)(i) where the disturbance is the result of implementation of an approved BMP, in accordance with requirements in section 72.7.2.(c), unless the post-construction BMP is required for new development.

-Construction of roadway, highway, and underground utility crossings, provided construction BMPs are implemented as required in section 72.7.2(b) and post-construction BMPs are implemented as required in Section 72.7.2(c).
+- (i) The MS4 permittee must require the owner(s) to satisfy additional source control management strategies or measures at the time of plan review for uses that have a significant potential to contribute nutrient concentrations to state waters at a higher rate than typical.
+These facilities must be designed to prevent or reduce the amount of nutrients generated and/or released from the area of land disturbance.
+This can include the MS4 permittee developing a program to designate commercial facilities on a case-by-case basis or by addition of a general commercial sector, based on a determination that they have a significant potential to contribute nutrient concentrations to state waters at a rate higher than typical for other commercial or industrial land uses (e.g., stores with outdoor fertilizer storage, facilities with deicing operations).
+Source control practices at these facilities include, but are not limited to: - (A) Covering or enclosing activity in buildings or roofs; - (B) Providing secondary containment area to collect leaks and spills of fuels, lubricants, and other chemicals; - (C) Segregating or diverting stormwater runoff away from or around pollutant generating activity; and/or - (D) Routing site drainage to recycling or otherwise preventing direct discharge of vehicle or equipment wash-water. - (7) Stream Preservation Areas.
+Additional standards and procedures are required for Tier 2 and Tier 3 development and redevelopment in Stream Preservation Areas, which include Cherry Creek Reservoir, all of Cherry Creek State Park, drainage and discharges to the park within 100 feet of the park boundary; lands overlying the Cherry Creek 100-year floodplain; and all lands within the 100-year floodplain of Cherry Creek tributaries, as defined by the Mile High Flood District. - (i) Additional CM Requirements.
+For Tier 2 and Tier 3 new development and redevelopment in Stream Preservation Areas, the MS4 permittee must, in addition to meeting all the post-construction CM requirements in section 72.7.2(c)(5) and/or (6), require owners to select and implement CMs that promote filtration and/or infiltration processes to treat the WQCV or meet runoff reduction design standards for all Tier 2 and Tier 3 new development and redevelopment within the Stream Preservation Area. - (ii) Authorized Exclusions.
+The MS4 permittee may exclude the following activities from the requirements in section 72.7.2(c)(7)(i) if - A) The disturbance is the result of implementation of an approved CM, in accordance with requirements in section 72.7.2(c), - B) Construction of roadway, highway, and underground utility crossings, provided construction CMs are implemented as required in section 72.7.2(b) and post-construction CMs are implemented as required in section 72.7.2(c).

-Rural road construction and maintenance, except for a land disturbance associated with a rural road within a Stream Preservation Area, and provided that permittee requires post-construction BMPs specific to this activity.

-Those automatic and authorized exclusions defined in section 72.7.2(c)(4).
+- C) Rural road construction and maintenance, except for a land disturbance associated with a rural road within a Stream Preservation Area, and provided that MS4 permittee requires post-construction CMs specific to this activity. - D) Those exclusions defined in section 72.7.2(c)(3).